 More information on setting up the above company structures can be found on our company formation package comparison page.

-In general terms, it usually takes 3 to 6 working hours for Companies House to register a new company; however, this time period is subject to workload on the day and is by no means guaranteed.
-In some instances, it can take up to 24 hours, so if you are in a hurry to incorporate, we would recommend you purchase the guaranteed same day service – which most company formation agents offer.
+In general terms, it usually takes 3 to 6 working hours for Companies House to register a new company.
+However, this time period is subject to workload on the day and is by no means guaranteed.
+In some instances, it can take up to 24 hours, so if you are in a hurry to incorporate, we would recommend purchasing the guaranteed same-day service, which most company formation agents offer.

-Quality Company Formations include a Free Pre-Submission Review to check for any mistakes, and we will rectify and re-submit your application if it is rejected for any reason.
+Quality Company Formations includes a free Pre-Submission Review to check for any mistakes or omissions, and we will rectify and re-submit your application free of charge if it is rejected for any reason.
 You will also benefit from free, expert help and advice for the duration of your company’s existence, in addition to being able to manage your company’s reporting and filing requirements through our free Online Company Manager.